Environment matters: stronger magnetic fields in satellite galaxies: Simulations

-Furthermore, our simulations employ the \auriga galaxy formation model \citep{2017Grand} and adopt a two phase treatment of the ISM with an effective equation of state \citep{2003SpringelHernquist}, including a stochastic model for star formation.
+Furthermore, our simulations employ the \auriga galaxy formation model \citep{2017Grand}.
+This includes an effective model for galactic winds as well as a framework accounting for feedback from active galactic nuclei, where black holes are seeded with a mass of $10^5\,h^{-1}\,\mathrm{M_\odot}$ in haloes with masses exceeding $5\times 10^{10}\,h^{-1}\,\mathrm{M_\odot}$ \citep[see ][ for details]{2017Grand}.
+We adopt a two phase treatment of the ISM with an effective equation of state \citep{2003SpringelHernquist}, including a stochastic model for star formation.
 Once a new star particle is created, we inject a fraction $\zeta_\mathrm{SN}$ of the supernova (SN) energy of $10^{51}$~ergs into CRs.
 We ran all haloes with a fiducial value of $\zeta_\mathrm{SN}=0.10$ and additionally re-ran six of them with $\zeta_\mathrm{SN}=0.05$.
 CRs are modelled as a relativistic fluid with an adiabatic index of $4/3$.
 We further assume that their transport can be described by a combination of advection with the gas and diffusion relative to it in an anisotropic manner along magnetic field lines \citep{2017aPfrommer}, where we adopt a diffusion coefficient of $\kappa=10^{28}\,\mathrm{cm^2\,s^{-1}}$.
-We vary $\kappa$ for three haloes to a higher value of $3\times10^{28}\,\mathrm{cm^2\,s^{-1}}$ (for 1e10-h8, 1e11-h10 and 1e12-h12, see Table~\ref{table1}).
-More realistically, in media without efficient damping of Alfv\'en waves, CR transport is mediated by interactions with Alfv\'en waves, limiting the CR transport speed to the Alfv\'en velocity, which would require more sophisticated modelling like in a two-moment description \citep[e.g.\ ][]{2018JiangOh,2019ThomasPfrommer, 2020bHopkins}.
-To emulate those losses due to interactions with Alfv\'en waves, we include an Alfv\'en loss term \citep[as derived in ][]{Wiener2013} to the CR energy equation \citep[see also ][Bieri et al. in prep.]{2020Buck}.
+We vary $\kappa$ for three haloes to a higher value of $3\times10^{28}\,\mathrm{cm^2\,s^{-1}}$ (for 1e10-h8, 1e11-h10, and 1e12-h12, see Table~\ref{table1}).
+More realistically, in media without efficient damping of Alfv\'en waves, CR transport is mediated by interactions with Alfv\'en waves, limiting the CR transport speed to the Alfv\'en velocity, which would require more sophisticated modelling like in a two-moment description \citep[e.g.\ ][]{2018JiangOh,2019ThomasPfrommer, 2020Hopkins}.
+To emulate those losses due to interactions with Alfv\'en waves, we include an Alfv\'en loss term \citep[as derived in ][]{Wiener2013} to the CR energy equation \citep[see also ][Bieri et al.\ in preparation]{2010Sharma, 2012Uhlig, 2017Wiener, 2019Dubois, 2020Hopkins, 2020Buck, 2021Hopkins_SelfConf}.